Reactive Abuse, and how to outsmart the games.

 They trick you into reacting.

-They will trick you into reacting, so you are fully aware your not perfect. ( no one is.) with good intentions, we are imperfectly, perfect.
-They will threaten to tell others as they know you are not happy with your own behaviour as it’s not like you.
-They know you feel worse about yourself; they wear you down, slowly over time, so you no longer feel good enough.
+They will trick you into reacting, as you are fully aware your not perfect. ( no one is.) with good intentions, there’s no wrong way or right way to live your life; we are imperfectly perfect.
+They will threaten to tell others, as they know you are not happy with your own behaviour as it’s not like you.
+They know you feel worse about yourself; they wear you down slowly over time, so you no longer feel good enough.
 You lose your integrity and stay trapped in the cycle of abuse.

-Even the best of people have their own limits, those who are good, kind, generous, loyal, loving people have their limitations, we are human after all.
-When people chip away at you, push all your buttons, use all your insecurities and weaknesses against you, send you into a state of fear, anxiety and depression, most people react, to try and release all the stress, heartache, pain and emotional build-up, only this then ends up with us feeling worse, as we are left feeling like we are to blame, guilty, and more lost from who we indeed are.
+Even the best of people have their limits; those who are good, kind, generous, loyal, loving people have their limitations; we are human after all.
+When people chip away at you, push all your buttons, use all your insecurities and weaknesses against you, send you into a state of fear, anxiety and depression, most people react to try and release all the stress, heartache, pain and emotional build-up, only this then ends up with us feeling worse, as we are left feeling like we are to blame, guilty, and more lost from who we indeed are.